 Matt Hutton founded the Woodworking and Furniture Design program at the Maine College of Art in Portland, Maine, where he is currently Professor and Chair of the program.
 Matt owns and operates Studio 24b, a design and fabrication studio that produces custom woodworking and furniture for private and corporate spaces around the country.

-Whitney Johnson is the Director of Visuals and Immersive Experiences at National Geographic.
-Prior to joining the magazine, she was the Director of Photography at The New Yorker, where her work was widely recognized, earning awards from the American Society of Magazine Editors, Awards of Excellence from the Society of Publication Designers as well as a Peabody.
+Whitney Johnson is the director of visuals and immersive experiences at National Geographic.
+Prior to joining the magazine, she was the Director of Photography at The New Yorker, where her work was widely recognized, earning awards from the American Society of Magazine Editors, Awards of Excellence from the Society of Publication Designers, and a Peabody.

-Leeah Joo has been teaching for over 20 years at colleges including the Kansas City Art Institute, Fairfield University and MICA.
-She received her MFA from Yale University.
-Leeah teaches at Hartford Art School and Southern Connecticut State University.
+Leeah Joo has been teaching for over 20 years at colleges, including the Kansas City Art Institute, Fairfield University and the Maryland Institute College of Art.
+She studied painting and art history at Indiana University, Bloomington and received her MFA from Yale.
+Leeah teaches at Southern Connecticut State University and Paier College.

 Jan Kabili works at Adobe creating Photoshop, Lightroom, and other digital imaging tutorials.
 Jan is a long-time instructor for Anderson Ranch and for lynda.com / LinkedIn Learning, and has written numerous Photoshop and Lightroom books.
 Jan has an MFA in Photography from University of Colorado at Boulder and a law degree from Stanford Law School.